 You must decide on the method you will use to evaluate students in your course before the course opens for student registration.
 You can have students take a final exam during the scheduled exam period, or you can have students submit one or more written projects, interim quizzes, or other assignments.
-Assistant Dean for Academic Affairs, Cheri Gallagher, will request this information from you as she prepares the semester course schedule.
+The Assistant Dean for Academic Affairs will request this information from you as the semester course schedule is prepared.
 We need to know your method of evaluation to provide students with this information in the registration materials and to plan the exam schedule before registration opens.
 If you choose to evaluate students on the basis of a final paper, you should plan to require students to produce 10 pages per credit (exclusive of endnotes).
 If you choose a final examination, you should plan for a two and a half or three hour exam period for a three credit course.

 Most final exams are graded anonymously, however, you may take class participation into account in assigning the final grade for the course.
-Our law school Registrar, Shari Welch, will communicate the process for grading, including adding participation points.
-You should feel free to contact Shari at any time regarding the grading process.
+Our law school Registrar will communicate the process for grading, including adding participation points.
+You should feel free to contact the Registrar at any time regarding the grading process.
 Papers are typically not graded anonymously.

 Letter Grade vs. Pass/Fail

 You may permit your students to elect to receive a pass/fail grade in your course.
 If you permit students to take your course on a pass/fail basis, you will not know which students have made this election.
 You would submit letter grades for all students to the law school Registrar at the end of the semester.
 For students who have elected to take your course pass/fail, the Registrar will record a grade of “pass” or “fail.”
-Assistant Dean for Academic Affairs, Cheri Gallagher, will request this information from you as she prepares the semester course schedule.
+The Assistant Dean for Academic Affairs will request this information from you as the semester course schedule is prepared.

 Choose Your Course Materials